Seven Days Following the Great Migration: A Serengeti Safari Journal

 Day 6: Ngorongoro Crater

-Drove back south to the Ngorongoro Crater for a half-day game drive.
+Drive back south to the Ngorongoro Crater for a half-day game drive.
 Park fee: $70.80/person/day.
-The descent from the rim to the crater floor — 600 meters down a narrow switchback road — took 20 minutes.
+The descent from the rim to the crater floor — 600 meters down a narrow switchback road — takes 20 minutes.

 The crater floor is an enclosed ecosystem.
 Everything lives inside: zebra, wildebeest, buffalo, elephants, lions, flamingos on the soda lake, and — the prize — black rhino.
-There are roughly 25 in the crater, one of the last significant populations in East Africa.
+Roughly 25 live in the crater, one of the last significant populations in East Africa.

-David spotted one at 11AM.
-A large male, maybe 800 meters away, moving slowly through the scrubland.
-Even at that distance, through binoculars, the animal was imposing.
+A sighting comes around 11AM: a large male, maybe 800 meters away, moving slowly through the scrubland.
+Even at that distance, through binoculars, the animal is imposing.
 Prehistoric.
 The horn catching the light.

-Lunch was packed — cold chicken, samosas, fruit — eaten at a designated picnic area where ground squirrels begged shamelessly for scraps.
+Lunch is packed — cold chicken, samosas, fruit — eaten at a designated picnic area where ground squirrels beg shamelessly for scraps.

 Highlight: The black rhino sighting.
-Knowing how few remain made it heavy.
+Knowing how few remain gives it weight.

 Day 7: Final Morning and Departure